lazzieecoderr/DOM-Mini-Tasks/README.md

 Use prompt to read a value from user and display it in the span element.

-Display the mouse X and Y coordinates in a <span> tag when you click on a <h1> tag which contains a paragraph.
+Display the mouse X and Y coordinates in a "span" tag when you click on a "h1" tag which contains a paragraph.

 Write a Javascript code for character counts in the textarea.